ptomulik/puppet-portsxutil/README.md

 bundle exec rake yard
 ```

 The generated documentation is written to `doc/`.
+Note that this works only on
+ruby >= 1.9.

 ## Limitations